msmannan00/Genesis-Crawler/README.md

 This variant of the crawler will use the available parsers from the specified list to scrape websites in a more targeted manner.

+./run.sh
+- **To force build and refresh the application**:
+Use `./run.sh build` to clean up the existing setup, download necessary files, rebuild the Docker containers, and start the crawler fresh.

+### `run.sh` Code

+This script automates downloading required models, cleaning Docker containers and networks, and either running or rebuilding the application.
+Here's an overview of what the script does:

 ## Contribution

 We welcome contributions to improve Genesis Crawler.
 If you'd like to contribute, please fork the repository and submit a pull request.